 We are very happy that now all systems - the laptops of our developers as well as the email servers for your encrypted mailboxes - rely solely on green energy.
 This makes Tutanota's emails green, secure and private.

 What is green email?

 Green email refers to an email service that uses only renewable energy to run its service.
-Using a green email service helps to conserve ressources and to protect the environment.
+Using a green email service helps to conserve resources and to protect the environment.

 Support Fridays for Future

 Using green electricity, however, is only a very small step for protecting our environment.
 That's why we call on our users to support the Fridays for Future.